 How CVRS Differ From Earnouts

 Although both contingent value rights (CVRs) and earnouts serve as mechanisms to bridge valuation gaps in mergers and acquisitions, they differ fundamentally in structure, enforceability, and risk allocation.
-CVRs are typically structured as separate securities granting holders the right to future payments contingent on specific outcomes, whereas earnouts are contractual provisions directly embedded in the sale agreement.
+CVRs are typically structured as separate securities granting holders the right to future payments contingent on specific outcomes, whereas earnouts are contractual provisions directly embedded in the sale agreement (and sometimes in related side letters).
 The CVR advantages include greater clarity in enforcement, as CVRs often involve third-party trustees ensuring payment, reducing post-closing disputes.
-Additionally, CVRs can be transferable, providing liquidity to holders, unlike earnouts, which are usually non-transferable and depend heavily on the buyer’s post-closing control.
-However, CVR limitations include complexity in drafting and valuation, as well as potential regulatory compliance burdens.
+CVRs can be transferable, providing liquidity to holders, unlike earnouts, which are usually non-transferable and depend heavily on the buyer’s post-closing control.
+CVR limitations include complexity in drafting and valuation, as well as potential regulatory compliance burdens.
 Earnouts, conversely, may better align incentives for the seller’s ongoing performance but pose higher risks of disagreement over measurement and control.
 Thus, CVRs and earnouts allocate risks and enforceability differently, influencing their suitability in various transactional contexts.

 Types of Milestones Used in CVRs